lowjiansheng/addressbook-level3/doc/DeveloperGuide.md

 ## Appendix A : User Stories

 Priorities: High (must have) - `* * *`, Medium (nice to have)  - `* *`,  Low (unlikely to have) - `*`
+  As a busy businessman, I can change my tags, so that they stay updated.
+  As a student, I can mass add contacts, so that I don't have to manually type every single one of my contacts.
+  As a student, I can see a list of my contacts sorted according to how frequently I search for them, so that it is more convenient for me to find people I frequently connect with.

 Priority | As a ... | I want to ... | So that I can...